 Safe low-impact exercises and progression

 Choose activities that protect cartilage and build strength without pounding the joint.
-Walking What Causes Knee Pain as You Age, cycling, swimming, water aerobics and elliptical training reduce impact while improving endurance.
-Add two to three sessions of targeted strength work per week focusing on quadriceps, hamstrings and glutes to restore balance and support the joint.
+Walking, cycling, swimming, water aerobics and elliptical training reduce impact while improving endurance.
+Add two to three sessions of targeted strength work per week, including proven knee pain exercises focusing on quadriceps, hamstrings and glutes to restore balance and support the joint.

 Understanding What Causes Knee Pain as You Age will guide your exercise choices, start with shorter sessions and increase duration by about 10 percent per week.
 Progress load by adding gentle resistance, not speed, and prioritize form over intensity to avoid compensatory patterns that increase strain.